 - Board retreat with administration, students, faculty, staff, and alumni: Vision 2020

-- Five open forums explore LC experience, future student needs, changing environment, facility and technology needs, college vs. university
+- Five open forums explore the Lynchburg experience, future student needs, changing environment, facility and technology needs, college vs. university

 - Open forum with SGA, student groups

 - Strategic Planning Team workshop explores goals, objectives